Pliauga/ons-uk-economy-insights-/README.md

 ## Business Questions Answered
 1. How stable are survey completion rates across BICS publication cycles?
-2. What are the leading operational constraints affecting enterprise-level firms versus SMEs?
+2. What are the leading operational constraints affecting enterprise level firms versus SMEs?
 3. How do price expectations correlate with energy price concerns?

 ## Key SQL Skills Demonstrated